spml-sut/spml-sut.github.io/index.md

 **Late Policy**

-- All students have 14 free late days for the assignments.
+* All students have 14 free late days for the assignments.
-- You may use up to 5 late days per assignment with no penalty.
+* You may use up to 5 late days per assignment with no penalty.
-- Once you have exhausted your free late days, we will deduct a late penalty of 20% per additional late day.
+* Once you have exhausted your free late days, we will deduct a late penalty of 20% per additional late day.

-&nbsp;&nbsp;&nbsp;

 &nbsp;&nbsp;&nbsp;

 &nbsp;&nbsp;&nbsp;

 | # | Date  | Topic             | Content                                    | Lecture | Reading                                                                                                                                                                                                                                                                               | HWs |
 |---|-------|-------------------|--------------------------------------------|---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----|